 "Service always carries a cost--in time, energy, material possession, reputation, or effort.
 Yet if we fail to lead in serving others, our whole Christian testimony will be null and void"

-Sally Clarkson, The Ministry of Motherhood, 184
+Sally Clarkson, The Ministry of Motherhood, 184"I don't have time."

 "We don't have any extra money in the budget."